RossMdevs/RossMdevs/README.md

 ### Hello!
 I am Ross Mersch,

 I am a **experienced** individual working with many areas of Information Technology.
 I've worked on succesful projects such as [UrbanCity RP](https://ucrp.online), [BlitheMC](https://blithemc.co), and [I:COA](https://indianacoa.com/team).
 I am also a former Tier 1 IT Helpdesk technican with Problem-Solving and Isolation skills specializing in Solution Deployment.
-I work daily w/ lua, json, .cfg, and other enviorment variables.
+I work daily w/ lua, json, .cfg, and other environment variables.

 # Type(s) of systems I've worked with: